 Challenges in Exploring the Mind: An Interdisciplinary Approach

 Since you woke up this morning and by the time you have read this, you have probably experienced many emotions.
 But what are emotions and how do we study them?
 Cognitive science offers an interdisciplinary way to study emotions.
 Through the EUTOPIA course, Introduction to Cognitive Science, you will gain a view into the rich world of emotions through the lenses of psychology, computer science and phenomenology.
 You will experience what it is like to participate in an online experiment and you will gain knowledge on emotions and the sciences of the mind.
-The course will take place online between March and April where you will join with students from the EUTOPIA international learning community.
+You will collaborate in interdisciplinary and diverse groups when solving thought-provoking challenges in the field of the studies of the mind. course will take place online between March and April where you will join with students from the EUTOPIA international learning community.
 The course consists of four lectures and a group assignment in which you will familiarise yourself with methods of eliciting and measuring emotions.
 Your participation and engagement in the course will take up to 25 hours.

 - DATE: March – April 2021